sddevelopment-be/penguin-pragmatic-patterns/content/concepts/chain_of_accountability.md

 ### Application

 The Chain of Accountability can be applied to a wide range of contexts, including business, project management, and personal development.
-By breaking down the flow of decision-making and implementation into clear phases and components, the model can help you:
+By breaking down the flow of decision-making and implementation into clear phases and components, the model can help:

 - Define clear goals and objectives.
 - Identify and address gaps in the accountability chain.